Strobesstrobes

 What is the difference between API testing and API penetration testing?

 API testing usually means functional or performance testing: does the endpoint return the right data quickly.
 API penetration testing is adversarial.
-It tries to break authorization, authentication, and business logic to access data or functions you should not be able to reach.
+It tries to break authorization, authentication, and business logic to reach data or functions you should not be able to touch, and it proves each gap with a request and response pair.

 Can API penetration testing be automated?

-Parts of it can.
-Tools like Schemathesis, ffuf, and Burp Suite automate discovery, fuzzing, and spec-driven testing.
-But authorization and business-logic flaws require a human (or an agentic system) reasoning about who owns what, so the highest-value findings still need manual or AI-driven testing.
+Parts of it.
+Schemathesis, ffuf, and Burp automate discovery, fuzzing, and spec-driven testing.
+But authorization and business-logic flaws require reasoning about who owns what, so the highest-value findings still need a human or an agentic system.
+Tools generate candidates; judgment confirms the bug.

 Is API penetration testing required for compliance?

 It is increasingly expected under PCI DSS, SOC 2, and similar frameworks that require testing of in-scope applications.
-APIs that handle cardholder or regulated data fall within those testing requirements even when they have no UI.
+APIs that handle cardholder or regulated data fall within those testing requirements even when they have no user interface at all.

 Sources and references